Inchinnan: Landmarks

 There is a bus depot in Inchinnan which belonged to Arriva Scotland West and before that Western SMT (later Clydeside Scottish).
 In December 2011, it was announced that Arriva had agreed to sell the company to the independent operator McGill's Bus Services and all of Arriva Scotland West's operations ceased on Monday 26 March 2012.

 East of the village beside the A8 road is a spoil tip from a disused ironstone mine.
 This hillock is now covered with trees.
 The mine, known as the Blythswood mine was abandoned by 1875.

 A palace was situated within the village about 1506.
 It was built by Matthew, Lord Darnley, second Earl of Lennox.
 Remains of the building known as Palace of Inchinnan could be seen up to 1710 but have now since been destroyed.
 It was situated on the border with Erskine; near to Flures Drive in Erskine.
 An inventory was made of the contents of the palace and chapel around the year 1570.
 The chapel goods included; two missals, statues of Jesus as a baby, the Virgin Mary and St Anne, with an ivory statue for the hanging chandelier.

 Wilhelmina Alexander, famous as Robert Burns' 'The Bonnie Lass of Ballochmyle', is buried in the Old Inchinnan Cemetery near the Black Cart Water.
 The site has restricted access and is very overgrown.

 The Inchinnan Cruising club was established in 1932.
 It is sited east of the village.

 The disused Park or Fulton's Quay stands on the River Clyde in the parish of Inchinnan.
 It was used privately by the owners of Park House.

 Education

 Inchinnan Primary school is the only school within the village.
 It is a non-denominational state school.
 For secondary education the village falls within the catchment area of Park Mains High School in Erskine.
 For Roman Catholic denomination education, the nearest primary school is St Anne's in Erskine and Trinity High School in Renfrew is the nearest secondary school.
 Inchinnan Community Nursery provides pre-school education within the village.

 Transport

-Inchinnan is served by Glasgow International Airport, which is located 2 km south of the town.
-The village has close links to the nearby M8 motorway and Erskine Bridge.
-Inchinnan is serviced by McGill's Bus Services.
-Services operate to Glasgow, Paisley, Renfrew, Erskine, Clydebank, Glasgow Airport.
+Inchinnan is served by Glasgow Airport, which is located 2 km south of the village.
+The village has close links to the nearby M8 motorway, A8 road and the Erskine Bridge.
+Inchinnan is serviced by McGill's Bus Services and previously Arriva Scotland West.
+Services operate to Glasgow, Paisley, Renfrew, Govan, Erskine, Clydebank and Glasgow Airport.